Toric geometry and integral affine structures in non-archimedean mirror symmetry: Preliminaries

 One of the main motivations in non-archimedean mirror symmetry is to reconstruct this affine structure through Berkovich spaces, interpreting Berkovich retractions as non-archimedean avatars of Lagrangian torus fibrations.
 The main theorem in \cite{NXY} establishes the following.

-\begin{theo}[{\cite[Theorem 6.1]{NXY}}] Let $X/K$ be a maximally degenerate projective Calabi--Yau variety, and let $\X/R$ be a minimal model of $X$ with reduced special fiber.
+\begin{theo}[{\cite[Theorem 6.1]{NXY}}] Let $X/K$ be a maximally degenerate projective Calabi--Yau variety, and let $\X/R$ be a good minimal dlt model of $X$ with reduced special fiber.
 Then the Berkovich retraction

 is an affinoid torus fibration away from the codimension 2 locus of the triangulation induced by the homeomorphism $\Sk(X) \simeq \mathcal{D}(\X_k)$. \end{theo} This statement is proved by showing that $\X$ is toric along the 1-dimensional strata of the special fiber, which yields on the way a complete description of such models along these strata.
-This description also provides a way to compute the singular $\Z$-affine structure induced on $\Sk(X)$, as well as its monodromy.
-In \cref{subsec:monodromy one model} and \cref{subsec:K3monodromy one model} we give more details and examples of this computations.

-\begin{ex}If $S$ is a K3 surface of Type III, and $\X/R$ a minimal model of $S$, then the map $\rho_{\X}$ is an affinoid torus fibration away from the vertices of $\mathcal{D}(\X_k)$. \\The induced $\Z$-affine structure with isolated singularities on the 2-sphere matches the one constructed in \cite[1.2]{GHK} and \cite[Proposition 3.10]{Eng}, and has no singularity at a vertex $v_D$ if and only if the corresponding component $D$ of $\X_k$ is toric. \end{ex}
+This description also provides a way to compute the singular $\Z$-affine structure induced on $\Sk(X)$, as well as its monodromy, see \cref{sec:curve}. \begin{ex}If $S$ is a K3 surface of Type III, and $\X/R$ a good minimal dlt model of $S$, then the map $\rho_{\X}$ is an affinoid torus fibration away from the vertices of $\mathcal{D}(\X_k)$. \\The induced $\Z$-affine structure with isolated singularities on the 2-sphere matches the one constructed in \cite[1.2]{GHK} and \cite[Proposition 3.10]{Eng}, and has no singularity at a vertex $v_D$ if and only if the corresponding component $D$ of $\X_k$ is toric. \end{ex}